LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 ### Quotation of quotation

-If you quote the quotation, you will get expression that change special symbols with S-Expressions:
+If you quote the quotation, you will get a single expression where special symbols are replaced with a list:

 ```scheme
 ''(1 2 3)